84th St NE and 163rd Ave NE Intersection Improvements

 Environmental ReviewPublic Works has completed an environmental review of the proposed project in compliance with the State Environmental Policy Act (SEPA).
-A notice of Determination of Non-Significance is being published on June 4, 2021.
-The 14-day comment period ends June 18, 2021.
-Comments regarding this project are due on or before 5 p.m.
-PST on June 18, 2021.
-Please include your full name and mailing address.
-Email comments to Amy.Lukens@snoco.org or mail comments to:
+A notice of Determination of Non-Significance was published on June 4, 2021.
+The 14-day comment period ended June 18, 2021.

 - Design Report (PDF)